Updated September 2019

 Medical Marijuana in Mississippi

-Medical marijuana is illegal in Mississippi, in spite of a very limited CBD law being adopted in 2014.
-As with most “CBD Only” laws, only patients with intractable epilepsy qualify for access to the CBD oil, which is provided by the University of Mississippi.
-The CBD cannabis oil must contain less than 0.5% CBD and more than 15% CBD.
+Medical marijuana is illegal in Mississippi, in spite of a very limited low-THC law being adopted in 2014.
+As with most “Low THC” medical laws, only patients with intractable epilepsy qualify for access to the cannabis oil, which is provided by the University of Mississippi.
+The cannabis oil must contain less than 0.5% THC.

 Unfortunately, the state has gone no further in creating access to medical marijuana.